VickyShu/Recipes-and-Ratings-Research-Project/_site/README.md

 | 4.0    | 405.047340 | 302.0  | 487.186744 | 16894.9  |
 | 5.0    | 415.213166 | 298.2  | 580.018040 | 45609.0  |

+Below is the plot for the pivot table.
 <iframe src="assets/max.html" width=800 height=600 frameBorder=0></iframe>
+From this plot we can see that the 'max' values were disproportionately higher than the other statistics.
+It skewed the visual representation, making it challenging to observe the trends and patterns of the other variables.
+To address this, the 'max' variable was excluded in the next plot to focus on the 'mean', 'median', and 'std' variables.

 <iframe src="assets/withoutmax.html" width=800 height=600 frameBorder=0></iframe>

+This exclusion allowed for a clearer and more meaningful comparison of these three measures across the rating scale from 1 to 5.
+From the revised plot, an interesting finding emerged: while the 'mean' and 'median' values show a slight decrease as ratings increase from 1 to 4, they increase again for recipes with a rating of 5.
+This suggests that the highest-rated recipes do not necessarily have lower calorie content.
+Additionally, the 'standard deviation' remains relatively consistent across ratings, indicating a similar variability in calorie content regardless of the rating.
+This nuanced view of the data underscores that user preferences for recipes, as reflected by ratings, may not be solely influenced by calorie content.

 ---

 ## Assessment of Missingness